-Having the correct flexible and adaptive architecture, based on international standards, is critical to the sustainable successful implementation of digital transformation program.
+Having the correct flexible and adaptive architecture, based on international standards, is critical to the sustainable and successful implementation of a digital transformation program.
 If the effort is not put into the design phase (not just technical but also business function adaptation) of the transformation program the outcome will not provide the expected efficiencies or return-on-investment (ROI).

 The International Standards Organization defines “Architecture” as follows “architecture: conceptualization of the form, function, and fitness-for-purpose of an enterprise (3.4) in its environment (3.9), as embodied in the elements of the enterprise, the relationships between those elements, the relationship of the enterprise to its environment and the principles guiding the design and evolution of the enterprise”

-“it is essential that G20 economies continually invest in the development of digital infrastructures to meet existing and future demand.
-They provide the foundation for many new services, applications and business models.
+“It is essential that G20 economies continually invest in the development of digital infrastructures to meet existing and future demand.
+They provide the foundation for many new services, applications, and business models.
 They are also crucial in underpinning and enabling the digital innovations that are transforming production, including in the context of Industrie 4.0.”

-In such situations manages service providers (MSPs) can play an important role to assist governments ensure that the critical back-office services are managed to very high international standards via service level agreements (SLAs).
+In such situations manages service providers (MSPs) can play an important role to assist governments to ensure that the critical back-office services are managed to very high international standards via service level agreements (SLAs).
 The core function of MSPs is to provide supporting infrastructure services.
 An MSP will typically have all the relevant expertise available.